mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> A programmable mind embraces mental agility, to practice “de-learning” and “relearning” all the time.
+> A programmable mind embraces mental agility, to practice "de-learning" and "relearning" all the time.

 *Pearl Zhu*